UIKonf/uikonf-website/social-events.md

 layout: default
 title: Social Events
 permalink: /social-events/
-description: UIKonf features a list of social events.
-You can set a donation for your ticket.
-Your contribution will be donated to a charity supporting refugees.
+description: UIKonf features a list of social events which are free for conference attendees
 includeInNavigation: 0
 ---